Shipping (fandom): Male slash

+Femslash

 Due to the lack of canonical homosexual relationships in source media at the time that slash fiction began to emerge, some came to see slash fiction stories as being exclusively outside their respective canons and held that the term "slash fiction" applies only when the characters' same-sex romantic or erotic relationship about which an author writes is not part of the source's canon and that fan fiction about canonical same-sex relationships is therefore not slash.
-Femslash, a subgenre of slash fiction which focuses on romantic and/or sexual relationships between female fictional characters, on the other hand, are typically heterosexual in the canon universe, but when fictions focus on lesbian characters, the stories are often labeled as femslash for convenience.
+Femslash, a subgenre of slash fiction which focuses on romantic or sexual relationships between female fictional characters, on the other hand, centers upon characters who are typically heterosexual (or of unclear or ambiguous sexual orientation) in the canon universe, but when fiction focuses on lesbian characters, the stories are often labeled as femslash for convenience.
 Original slash stories are those that contain male/male content, based on perceived homoerotic subtext between fictitious characters.
 This can be sourced from a variety of media content, such as manga, TV shows, movies and books amongst others.
 These works are now generally published online and use the same forms of rating, warnings and terminology that is commonly used by slash writers.